AG7GN/kenwood/README.md

 ## OPTIONAL: Add a `udev` rule for your USB-serial cable

-This is optional but recommended and will ensure that your radio's cable always is identified by the same serial port name on your Pi.
+This is optional but recommended and will ensure that your radio's cable always is identified as the same serial port name on your Pi.

 1. With your USB-serial cable for your radio __unplugged__ from the Pi, run this command in the Terminal: